Crime and Safety in Guatemala

 It’s reported that these children are fleeing violence, gangs, and extreme poverty.
 In part, this is true — the rates of violence and poverty are higher in Guatemala than in other parts of the world.
 The danger in some places is very real, especially in border areas where gang activity is high.
 This has undoubtedly led to an increase in emigration from Guatemala to the U.S. The media, however, can sensationalize the issue and make the idea of traveling to Guatemala seem more dangerous than it really is.
 If you’re smart about where you go and what you do, you should be fine.

 Even so, we want to address the facts and give you a better idea of what it’s like in Guatemala.
 As you’ll see below, the situation is complex and has roots in Spanish colonialism, military dictatorships, and the Guatemalan Civil War.
 Circumstances are beginning to change, but there’s still a lot left to do.
-Travelers should be aware of the issues that the country faces, but not be scared to come here.
+Travelers should be aware of the issues that the country faces, but not be scared to visit.
 There are many ways to travel safely in Guatemala.

 A Portrait of The Past